About HsienYu Cheng (鄭先喻)

 Existence and emergence, or being seen—there are many moments in daily life we never notice.

-By using an AI and machine learning-driven imaging system to guide computer-controlled lights, the installation creates an effect akin to an automated follow-spot that tracks pedestrians within a designated area.
-As viewers enter the active zone, a beam of light locks onto them and begins following their trajectory.
-This interaction transforms each participant into a performer, allowing figures usually hidden in the crowd to suddenly be given weight and meaning.
+Traced 光蹤 is an AI-driven light installation that transforms ordinary pedestrians into momentary protagonists.
+Using an AI and machine learning-driven imaging system to guide computer-controlled lights, the installation creates an effect akin to an automated follow-spot.
+As pedestrians enter the active zone, computer vision detects their presence, a beam of professional moving light locks onto them and begins following their every movement — transforming each participant into a performer, allowing figures usually hidden in the crowd to suddenly be given weight and meaning.

 Close